Insights

 As a first step, fleet operators must recognize the requirements laid out in these newly minted regulations.

-Which Fleets are Impacted by ACF?
+Which fleets are impacted by ACF?

 Under the ACF regulation, high priority commercial fleets and federal fleets are subject to the same zero-emission vehicle adoption requirements.
 By CARB’s definition, high priority fleets are fleets belonging to entities with 50+ trucks in CA, or over that have $50 million or more in gross annual revenue.
 Of note, the regulations have separate requirements for drayage fleets and state & local agencies.